The 10-member volunteer Board of Directors is the governing body of AARP Foundation.

-Neal Cutler, Ph.D., of Woodland Hills, Calif., was appointed to the AARP Foundation Board of Directors in 2010.
-He is currently Executive Director of the Center on Aging of the Motion Picture & Television Fund (MPTF), Dean of the American Institute of Financial Gerontology (AIFG), and an Adjunct Professor of Gerontology at USC and a Fellow of both the Gerontological Society of America and the Employee Benefit Research Institute.
+Neal E. Cutler, Ph.D., of Wayne, PA, was appointed to the AARP Foundation Board of Directors in 2010.
+Dr. Cutler serves on the Strategy and Governance Committee for AARP Foundation.
+Dr. Cutler is Dean of the American Institute of Financial Gerontology (AIFG), a professional educational partnership with the University of North Carolina at Greensboro (UNCG).
+Concurrently, he is Adjunct Professor of Gerontology at the University of Southern California (USC) Andrus Gerontology Center specializing in the subfield of financial gerontology.
+He is a Fellow of the Gerontological Society of America, the TIAA-CREF Institute, and the Employee Benefit Research Institute.

 Edmond currently serves as a board member on the Penumbra Theatre board of directors in St. Paul, Minn.
 Formerly, she served on the board of overseers of the Malcolm Baldrige Quality Award and as a cabinet member of the AARP Foundation Women's Leadership Circle.